sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 The ``pattern`` attribute is used to populate the results table from the URLs matched with the ``baseurl``, this includes some of the time definitions, as well as names of attrs, in this case "Level".
 The supported time keys are: 'year', 'month', 'day', 'hour', 'minute', 'second', 'millisecond'.

+The attrs returned in the ``register_values()`` method are used to match your client to a search, as well as adding their values to the attr.
+This means that after this client has been imported, running ``print(a.Provider)`` will show that the ``EVEClient`` has registered a provider value of ``LASP``.
+In addition to this, a sanitized, lower cased version of the value will be available for tab completing, e.g. `a.Provider.lasp` or `a.Level.zero`.

 More Complex Clients
 --------------------